The place name, from which the Blackoh family take their surname arrived in Scotland

 Notable amongst the family at this time was Henry Blencowe, High Sheriff

 in 1625; and Anne Blencowe, Lady Blencowe, née Wallis (1656-1718), an English compiler of recipes.
-It is generally thought that she developed an early version of what is now named a "stock cube" or "bouillon cube."...
-Another 49 words (4 lines of text) are included under the topic Early Blackoh Notables in all our PDF Extended History products and printed products wherever possible.
+It is generally thought that she developed an early version of what is now named a "stock cube" or "bouillon cube."
+She called her recipes "receipts" and were kept in the library of her daughter Susanna Jennens at Weston Hall.
+The house passed through the female line until the book was discovered by Georgia Sitwell who arranged for the book to be published in 1925...
+Another 93 words (7 lines of text) are included under the topic Early Blackoh Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blackoh family to the New World and Oceana

 Land and opportunity greeted all those who made it across the Atlantic.
 These settlers and their children went on to play important roles in the forging of the great nations of the United States and Canada.
 Clan

 societies and other Scottish organizations have preserved much of this heritage for the ancestors of those brave Scots.
 Immigration and passenger lists have documented the arrival of various people bearing the name Blackoh to North America: D. Blanco who arrived in New Orleans in 1823; Richard Blencowe arrived in New York in 1830; Richard Blencowe settled in Boston Massachusetts in 1774; and many more..